Wednesday, 18 September 2019

 I don’t mind admitting I quite fancied myself as a guitarist back then, but the idea of owning an instrument as fine as this was out of the question.
 Although a new Gibson acoustic could be had for around £100 in the late 60s, that translates to almost £2,000 today.
 So, for a 17-year-old on minimum wage it was as unattainable in 1968 as it would be now.
 Renbourn’s J50 played like a dream and all those Bert Jansch and John Martyn pieces I’d agonised and fumbled over at home seemed to come from my fingers easily.

-Renbourn on the cover of Folk Roots in April 1993
+Pictured in 1966, Renbourn on the cover of Folk Roots magazine, April 1993

 Around lunchtime we packed up and a few of us, including Renbourn, repaired to the local pub.
 These folk guys were serious drinkers and the expensive rounds soon began to be ordered.
 I had very little money and still a long way to travel, so after a swift half I said goodbye and took my leave.
 London was calling and I still had to find that elusive motorway.

-*On John Renbourn's Website he says this about his Gibson J50:
+*On John Renbourns Website he says this about that Gibson J50:

 “In the mid sixties my guitar idol was Davey Graham.
 Davey had an LP out called The Guitar Player and he was holding a Gibson on the cover.
 I heard through the grapevine that an American serviceman on an airbase had one for sale and I had to have it.
 It was a J-50, nearly the same as Davey’s and that was it for the old Scarth (the guitar used on Renbourn’s debut LP, pictured above) - musical considerations overruled by blind fanaticism.
 I found out later that Davey wasn’t playing his by choice, he had owned a very nice Martin, gone to a party and come away with the Gibson, possibly without realising it!
 However, for me, it was a transformation.
 From Another Monday right through into Pentangle it did the job - both acoustic and amplified.